Decoding Professional Liability Insurance: Why It Matters

 Professional liability insurance (also known as “errors and omissions” or “practical liability” insurance) is an important risk management tool for many professionals.

-Suppose you’re a healthcare professional, lawyer, accountant, engineer, consultant, real estate agent, or any other sort of professional who works for a client on a regular basis.
+Suppose you’re a healthcare professional, lawyer, accountant, engineer, consultant, real estate agent, or any other sort of professional who works for a client regularly.
 In that case, you may want to consider purchasing this type of coverage.

-When deciding if professional liability makes sense for you, several factors must be considered.
+Several factors must be considered when deciding if professional liability makes sense for you.
 In this blog post, we will explore the pros and cons of professional liability insurance.

 Defining Professional Liability Insurance